Dietary Laws, Part I

 Apart from those insects specifically authorized by name, no other such flying insect which had four legs was to be eaten.
 It was to be considered as detestable to the people of Israel.
 It should be noted that the eating of locusts is actually mentioned in the New Testament, in Matthew –

 “Now John himself was clothed in camel’s hair, with a leather belt around his waist; and his food was locusts and wild honey.”
 Matthew 4:3

-There we see John wearing a garment made from an animal unclean to eat – a camel; bound with belt from a clean animal; and eating locusts and while honey.
+There we see John wearing a garment made from an animal unclean to eat – a camel; bound with belt from a clean animal; and eating locusts and wild honey.
 Locusts are an acceptable food from an otherwise unacceptable category of creatures, and honey is an acceptable food which is derived from an unacceptable creature.

 In this almost confusing display of what is acceptable under the law, John was the herald of Christ, proclaiming that His kingdom was at hand and the time had come when the multitudes would be set free from bondage.
 Things which were once considered defiled would be purified by Christ, and those people who thought they were pure would be shown as defiled.

 There is an amazing flow of thought in these 23 verses concerning what is clean and what is unclean under the law, and what these things actually picture in regards to the New Testament.
 The root meaning of each of these words has, in fact, formed one spiritual picture after another of what it means to be in Christ, the One who embodies this law which Israel lived under.

 Each word and each detail has been given by God to reveal Him, His work, or His expectations for those in Him.
 And in Him is the fulfillment of what has been presented.
 It will continue to be presented throughout all of the law and the prophets.
 In looking for Him, there He will be found.
 In the end, it is all about Him.